 1975: BBC television aired the David Bowie documentary Cracked Actor.

-1977: Peter Green, the first lead guitarist of Fleetwood Mac, was committed to a mental hospital in England.
+1977: Peter Green, the first lead guitarist of Fleetwood Mac, and founder of the group was committed to a mental hospital in England.
 Green, who left the group in May, 1970, had threatened accountant Clifford Adams with an air rifle when Adams attempted to deliver a $51,000 royalty check to Green.

 1980: The Clash appeared at the Deeside Leisure Centre in Queensferry, Flintshire, Wales.